paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 <a id="section-416"></a>
 ## § 416.
 Uniform allowance: officers; additional allowances
-**(a)** In addition to the allowance provided by [section 415 of this title](./chapter-007-allowances-other-than-travel-and-transportation-allowances.md#section-415), a reserve officer of an armed force, an officer of the Army or the Air Force without specification of component, or a regular officer of an armed force appointed under section 2106 or 2107 of title 10 is entitled to not more than $200 as reimbursement for additional uniforms and equipment required on that duty, for each time that the officer enters on active duty for a period of more than 90 days.
+**(a)** In addition to the allowance provided by [section 415 of this title](./chapter-007-allowances-other-than-travel-and-transportation-allowances.md#section-415), a reserve officer of an armed force, an officer of the Army or the Air Force without specification of component, an officer of the Space Force not on sustained duty, or a regular officer of an armed force appointed under section 2106 or 2107 of title 10 is entitled to not more than $200 as reimbursement for additional uniforms and equipment required on that duty, for each time that the officer enters on active duty for a period of more than 90 days.

 **(b)** Subsection (a) does not apply to a tour of active duty if—